Twingate/terraform-provider-twingate/docs/data-sources/resource.md

 Read-Only:

 - `policy` (String) Whether to allow or deny all ports, or restrict protocol access within certain port ranges: Can be `RESTRICTED` (only listed ports are allowed), `ALLOW_ALL`, or `DENY_ALL`
-- `ports` (List of String) List of port ranges between 1 and 65535 inclusive, in the format `100-200` for a range, or `8080` for a single port
+- `ports` (Set of String) List of port ranges between 1 and 65535 inclusive, in the format `100-200` for a range, or `8080` for a single port

 <a id="nestedblock--protocols--udp"></a>